Stuycs-K/project02-shell-09-avrahamim-bellowsa-chenm/README.md

 Attempted to support parsing any redirection sequence.

-If the shell is run from a redirection (./shell < input.txt or something of that nature) the prompt will print again for each command run from the file, after which the correct output will print.

 ## Function headers
 ```
 int parse_args( char * line, char ** arg_ary );